Advisory Board

 Dr. Christiane Fröhlich

-Dr. Christiane Fröhlich, Research Fellow for forced migration at the German Institute for Global and Area Studies (GIGA) in Hamburg, is currently working on understandings of migration/mobility as ‘critical’ in different socio-political contexts and in the interactions between people on the move and actors trying to control such movement.
-Her regional focus is mainly on the Middle East, but she is also engaged in cross-regional comparative projects, e.g. as a work package leader in the EU-funded consortium Migration Governance and Asylum Crises (MAGYC).
+Dr Christiane Fröhlich, Lead Research Fellow at the German Institute for Global and Area Studies (GIGA) in Hamburg, researches the interplay between forced migration, sustainable adaptation to global environmental change and socio-political upheavals, as well as the interactions between mobility control and state-building processes.
+At GIGA, she heads the research programme ‘Peace and Security’.
+Her regional focus is on the Middle East, but she is also involved in comparative, cross-regional projects, including the DAAD-funded Global Centre ‘Sustainable Adaptation to Global Change in the Middle East’ (SAGE Centre) and, previously, as working group leader in the EU-funded consortium Migration Governance and Asylum Crises (MAGYC).

 Dr. Axel Kreienbrink